alexk49/booksanon/README.md

 This was made as my "final project" for the [CS50](https://cs50.harvard.edu/x/2023/) course.
 Prior to CS50 I had a bit of experience with html and xml, and had the [Jose Portilla python udemy course](https://www.udemy.com/course/complete-python-bootcamp/), as well as a few of my own [small projects](https://github.com/alexk49).
 Mainly straight forward utility scripts.
 Basically, I am new to this, and will welcome any comments or suggested improvements to the code.

 ## Testing
 The app has been hosted on [Render](https://render.com/).
 Because of the way Render handles persistant storage, you must swap the database file path for local testing.
-This different options are noted in app.py.
+The different options are noted as comments in app.py.